regeda/turboql/README.md

 # TurboQL

-TurboQL generates the GraphQL schema for your database.
-TurboQL supports the PostgreSQL database only.
+TurboQL is a tool designed to automatically generate GraphQL schemas tailored to your PostgreSQL database.
+It exclusively supports PostgreSQL databases.

-The generator converts the information schema from the database to the corresponding GraphQL models and objects.

-Actually, the generator makes the GraphQL schema for read-only purposes and does not support mutations.
+The generator seamlessly translates the information schema of your database into corresponding GraphQL models and objects.
+Notably, TurboQL focuses on creating GraphQL schemas specifically for read-only operations and does not accommodate mutations.

-The database schema must be properly designed with the valid foreign key constraints in order to generate a proper relationship between GraphQL objects.
+It is crucial to ensure that your database schema is thoroughly designed with valid foreign key constraints.
+This is essential for establishing meaningful relationships between GraphQL objects during the schema generation process.

 ## Getting started